hweecat/hweecat.github.io/about.md

 My personal interests range from aviation to music.
 I am also interested in photography, travel, and innovation.

 I'm currently learning how to make my Python codes run faster so that I can have more time to focus on machine learning.
 I enjoy having deep-dive discussions on how to make the world a better place through technology and human intelligence.
+I also have a [resume](https://hweecat.github.io/resume), if you're looking to hire someone for data science and engineering.

 My goal for 2020 is to: